andrewdalpino/NoPE-GPT/README.md

 - **Fully Open-source**: Unlike closed-source LLMs, LightGPT provides both the model weights *and* the source code to train, fine-tune, export, and generate text from the model using your own hardware.
 With the help of the open-source software community, we aim to democratize access to AI and continually improve the models.

-## Suggested Pretraining Configurations
+## Recommended Pretraining Configurations

-Below is a table of some suggested model pretraining configurations but feel free to experiment with settings on your own.
+Below is a table of some recommended model pretraining configurations but feel free to experiment with settings on your own.
 See the `model_sizing.ipynb` notebook to estimate the memory and compute requirements for your model configuration.

 | Name | Vocab.
 Size | Embedding Dim. | Attn.
 Heads | Layers | Parameters | Min.
 Training Tokens |
 |---|---|---|---|---|---|---|